Updated November 21, 2021 – read on for details

 I stopped the conversation there even after they messaged back insisting that I reply with my MPIN.
 This is something that real customer service would never, ever do.
 Ever.
 So never give it to them and if they ever do, 99% chance that you are being scammed.

-So to recap, GCash customer service can only be contacted in the following ways: email (firstname.lastname@example.org), self-help options at help.gcash.com, 2882 hotline and the most convenient Live chat from right inside the GCash app.
+So to recap, GCash customer service can only be contacted in the following ways: email (firstname.lastname@example.org), self-help options at help.gcash.com, 2882 hotline, and from right inside the GCash app > Submit a ticket.
 All the other Twitter accounts out there are fake and would just scam you.